JamesWingar/sudokuSolverVisualiser/README.md

 ﻿# SudokuSolver

-Sudoku solver supports being run on any Python environment (Tested python 3.8+) with the only requirement being the pygame library if requiring the GUI.
+Sudoku solver supports being run on Python 3.8+ with the only requirement being the pygame library if requiring the GUI.
 Software will solve any Sudoku through a backtracking algorithm (Brute force), the Sudoku class requires a string input as a representation of the Sudoku, empty spaces should be replaced by 0 or .

 ## Install
 Prerequisites